 Goods which wear out and have to be replaced during the warranty period.
-These goods include but are not limited to: Plastic Liners, Chains, Light Bulbs, Electrical Wiring, Paint, Wheel Bearings, Oil and Oil seals, Door Seals, Rim Clamps and Studs, Gaskets, Sealers and Filters, or normal wear or deterioration of any parts due to inadequate maintenance.
+These goods include but are not limited to: Plastic Liners, Chains, Light Bulbs, Electrical Wiring, Paint, Wheel Bearings, Oil and Oil seals, Door Seals, Gaskets, Sealers and Filters, or normal wear or deterioration of any parts due to inadequate maintenance.
 The Warranty herein does not apply and Trinity makes no warranties, expressed or implied with respect to:

-- TIRES: Trinity provides no warranty coverage on tires which are covered direct by manufacture warranty.
-TARPS: Tarps are a wearable item and are not covered by this warranty; however - TARPS: Tarps are a wearable item and are not covered by this warranty; however Trinity reserves the right to evaluate each situation. - COMPONENTS: Tarp components, (i.e. straps, ratchets, electric tarp motors, remotes, tarp arms, fasteners. - FLAPS: Flaps are wearable items and are not covered under this warranty. - MODIFICATIONS: Items that have been modified by other outside parties. - LABOR: Trinity does not pay labor or loss time.
+• TIRES: Trinity provides no warranty coverage on tires which are covered direct by manufacture warranty.

+• TARPS: Tarps are a wearable item and are not covered by this warranty; however arms, tarp pipe, return springs, fasteners.

+Trinity reserves the right to evaluate each situation.

+COMPONENTS: Tarp components, (i.e. straps, ratchets, electric tarp motors, remotes, tarp

+• FLAPS: Flaps are wearable items and are not covered under this warranty.

+• MODIFICATIONS: Items that have been modified by other outside parties.

+LABOR: Trinity does not pay labor or loss time.
 However Trinity has the right to negotiate labor on a case by case basis through outside repairs.